Reflecting on 20 Years and Where We’re Headed

-In 2006, a volunteer with Pachamama Alliance started the Jungle Mamas program to work in collaboration with the Achuar communities in Ecuador to develop a community health model addressing birthing practices and maternal and newborn care that is culturally appropriate, empowering, and sustainable.
-In addition to supporting healthy birthing practices, the Jungle Mamas program has empowered women to take more active roles in community decision-making as committed and powerful voices for the defense of Indigenous territory and culture.
+In 2006, a volunteer with Pachamama Alliance started the Jungle Mamas program (now called Ikiama Nukuri) to work in collaboration with the Achuar communities in Ecuador to develop a community health model addressing birthing practices and maternal and newborn care that is culturally appropriate, empowering, and sustainable.
+In addition to supporting healthy birthing practices, the Ikiama Nukuri program has empowered women to take more active roles in community decision-making as committed and powerful voices for the defense of Indigenous territory and culture.

 Pachamama Alliance continues to provide ongoing financial, logistical, legal, and technical support to 8 Indigenous governing organizations in Ecuador and to fund events where Indigenous people can develop a common vision and strategies for the protection of their territories.

 THE SECOND DECADE

 As Pachamama Alliance’s work on the ground in the Amazon continued in partnership with the Achuar and neighboring groups, the lessons learned from dealing with the seemingly overwhelming complexities of tropical rainforest protection and Indigenous culture preservation began to sink in and insights were beginning to appear into what might be driving humanity’s assault on the natural world.
 However, it still was far from clear how to respond to the Achuar’s request to “change the dream of the modern world.”